Law of the European Union: Agriculture, forestry and water

 The CAP has three main parts.
-First, the European Agricultural Guarantee Fund distributes ‘direct payments’, which are 70.9% of the CAP budget.
-The Direct Payments Regulation 2013 gives payments to an ‘active farmer’ that carries out agricultural activity, grazing or cultivation, does not operate airports, rail, waterworks, real estate, sport or recreation grounds, and has the land at their disposal.
+First, the European Agricultural Guarantee Fund distributes 'direct payments', which are 70.9% of the CAP budget.
+The Direct Payments Regulation 2013 gives payments to an 'active farmer' that carries out agricultural activity, grazing or cultivation, does not operate airports, rail, waterworks, real estate, sport or recreation grounds, and has the land at their disposal.
 The farm must have at least 1 hectare and receive €100 for each, though member states can set higher thresholds (e.g. 5 hectares and €200).
 If payments reach over €150,000 there is a 5% reduction per hectare for each hectare.
 This favours large farm corporations, and the largest 1% typically receive around 10 to 15% of all subsidies in member states.
 As conditions of receiving subsidies, farms can be required to keep land in good condition, for public, animal, and plant health, and maintain environment standards.
-For minimal biodiversity, farmers must have over two crops if they have 10 hectares, not farm at least 5% of lintensively (an ‘ecological focus area’ over 15 hectares, and have three crops over 30 hectares.
+For minimal biodiversity, farmers must have over two crops if they have 10 hectares, not farm at least 5% of lintensively (an 'ecological focus area' over 15 hectares, and have three crops over 30 hectares.
 Environmentally sensitive grasslands, as designated by the Habitats Directive 1992 and the Wild Birds Directive 2009, should not be more turned into more than 5% agricultural area.
-The second main part, also carried out by the EAGF, is ‘market measures’.
-Under the Agricultural Products Regulation 2013 certain crops and meat are eligible for purchase by member state authorities, to be ‘stored by them until disposed of’, with extra aid for storage.
+The second main part, also carried out by the EAGF, is 'market measures'.
+Under the Agricultural Products Regulation 2013 certain crops and meat are eligible for purchase by member state authorities, to be 'stored by them until disposed of', with extra aid for storage.
 The goal of this is to restrict supply and therefore raise prices, particularly in response to unexpected drops in demand, a health scare, or international market volatility.
 In 2018, this was 4.59% of the CAP budget.
 The benefits of many of these subsidies go to the parties in the food supply chains with most bargaining power, which is usually supermarkets.
 The Agricultural Unfair Trading Practices Directive 2019 article 3 prohibits practices such as late payments by buyers of food to suppliers, cancellations at short notice, unilateral alteration of terms, threats of commercial retaliation, and payments by suppliers to the buyers (i.e. from farmers to supermarkets) for stocking, adverts, marketing or staff.
-These rules limit supermarkets’ abuse of a dominant position but do not ensure subsidies reach farm communities.
-The Food Safety Regulation (EC) No. 178/2002 article 14 makes it an offence to render any food ‘injurious to health’ with ‘intent that it shall be sold for human consumption’, but there is no requirement that supermarkets or others eliminate harmful packaging such as plastic.
-The third main part, administered by the European Agricultural Fund for Rural Development, is ‘rural development’ payments, which are 24.4% of the CAP budget.
-Following the ‘Europe 2020 Strategy by promoting sustainable rural development’, payments are made for knowledge transfer, advice, asset investment, and business development aid.
+These rules limit supermarkets' abuse of a dominant position but do not ensure subsidies reach farm communities.
+The Food Safety Regulation 2002 article 14 requires that food is not place on the market if it is 'injurious to health' or is 'unfit for human consumption', but there is no requirement that supermarkets or others eliminate harmful packaging such as plastic.
+The third main part, administered by the European Agricultural Fund for Rural Development, is 'rural development' payments, which are 24.4% of the CAP budget.
+Following the 'Europe 2020 Strategy by promoting sustainable rural development', payments are made for knowledge transfer, advice, asset investment, and business development aid.
 Priorities may include improving water and energy use.
 The courts give the EU a wide discretion to implement policy, so judicial review is possible only if agricultural measures are 'manifestly inappropriate'.
 EU law does not yet have a systematic plan or subsidies to rewild depleted environments, and to move to complete clean energy infrastructure.